jeffsieu/typescript-from-zero/chapters/1-basics/2-inferred-types/README.md

 > Reference: https://www.typescriptlang.org/docs/handbook/type-inference.html

-Take a look at the following piece of Typescript code:
+Take a look at the following piece of TypeScript code:

 ```ts